 These approaches may also include but are not limited to extra teacher or teacher aide/assistant support, student or volunteer tutorial assistance, counseling support, and computer assisted programs.
-In accordance with NYS regulations 100.2, the District should follow the MTSS process when evaluating whether or not a student in grades K-4 has a learning disability in the area of reading.
+In accordance with NYS regulations, the District should follow the MTSS process when evaluating whether or not a student has a learning disability in the area of reading.